Carbohydrate digestion in the mouth, stomach, and small intestine

 Lactase

-It is the only beta-glycosidase localized on the enterocytes brush border surface.
+Lactase is the only beta-glycosidase localized on the enterocytes brush border surface.

 It catalyzes a β-(1→4)-glycosidic reaction that leads to the release of glucose and galactose from lactose.

-Lactase (EC 3.2.1.108) is a part of a multifunctional enzyme in which, in addition to the lactase activity, there is also an activity able to hydrolyze glycolipids present in milk (ceramides to yield fatty acids and sphingosine), activity called phlorizin-hydrolasic; for this reason lactase is also called lactase-phlorizin hydrolase.
+Lactase (EC 3.2.1.108) is a part of a multifunctional enzyme in which, in addition to the lactase activity, there is also an activity able to hydrolyze glycolipids present in milk (ceramides to yield fatty acids and sphingosine), activity called phlorizin-hydrolasic.
+For this reason lactase is also called lactase-phlorizin hydrolase.

 Specificity for: lactose and glycolipids